Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Learners observe differences between predictions and reality, which creates cognitive conflict and drives learning.
 Learners then reconcile differences, explicitly stating why predictions were right or wrong (White & Gunstone, 1989).

-For example, when studying density, students might predict whether a can of diet cola will float or sink in water.
+For example, when studying density, learners might predict whether a can of diet cola will float or sink in water.
 Most predict both will sink because they are both heavy cans.
-When the diet cola floats and the regular sinks, students must explain this surprising result, leading to deeper understanding of density and dissolved substances.
+When the diet cola floats and the regular sinks, learners must explain this surprising result, leading to deeper understanding of density and dissolved substances.

 POE helps learners use mistakes to improve understanding, making errors useful (Liem, 2016).
 When learners get predictions wrong, they can see gaps in knowledge (White & Gunstone, 1992).
 This approach makes prediction errors productive, not shameful (Cosgrove, 2011).